raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_12.md

 ## Test your code on the Flight OS

 You need to test that your code will run on the Astro Pi units, with the same packages installed, the exact package versions, and matching configuration.
 We will test your code on the Flight OS and if it doesn't run without errors, you'll be disqualified, so it's important that you test as much as you can.
-That's why we've provided the Sample Flight OS so you can simulate the same setup as on board the ISS.
+That's why we've provided the sample Flight OS, so that you can simulate the same setup as on board the ISS.

 You should use the second SD card on to which you installed the sample Flight OS for testing.